-PSCI 364 Constitutional Law III 3.0 Credits
+PSCI 364 Constitutional Law III 4.0 Credits

 Examines Constitutional civil rights claims arising under the Fourteenth Amendment equal protection and due process guarantees.
 Focuses on claims concerning discrimination on the basis of race, gender, and sexual orientation, as well as those asserted under an individual right to privacy in matters of reproductive rights, sexual conduct, and end of life decisions.
+College/Department: College of Arts and Sciences

-PSCI 365 Politics, Law, & Justice 3.0 Credits
+PSCI 365 Politics, Law, & Justice 4.0 Credits

 Examines justice as politically determined, including the personnel, policies, and practices of units of the legal system, especially civil, criminal, and juvenile courts in urban areas.
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Restrictions: Cannot enroll if classification is Freshman

-PSCI 366 Supreme Court and American Politics 3.0 Credits
+PSCI 366 Supreme Court and American Politics 4.0 Credits

 This course focuses on the workings of the modern Supreme Court: theories of judicial interpretation; internal decision-making processes; the interplay of law and politics on the Court's personnel, agenda, and rulings; and the role of interest groups in shaping the Court's jurisprudence.
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Restrictions: Cannot enroll if classification is Freshman